LucasHoffSchmidt/Power_BI_Data_Professionals_Survey_Project/README.md

 # Power BI Data Professionals Survey Project
-In this project we used Power BI to analyse the survey answers of data professionals, to discover key insights about the field of data analytics.
+In this project we used Power BI to analyse the survey answers of data professionals, to identify patterns amongst data professionals and discover key insights about the field of data analytics.

 ## Quick Links
 - Data professionals survey dataset: [Data Professionals Survey Dataset](data_professionals_survey_dataset.xlsx)